jmaha002/jmaha002/README.md

 - 👀 I’m interested in ...stuff
 - 🌱 I’m currently learning ...stuff
 - 💞️ I’m looking to collaborate on ...stuff
-- 📫 How to reach me ...just don't
+- 📫 How to reach me ...

 <!---
 I am a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.